(updated 7th April 2022)

-With many restrictions having been removed we have moved to having a single Sunday morning service which of our congregation can attend and our buildings are open for organisations to resume activities.
+With many restrictions having been removed we have returned to having a single Sunday morning service which all of our congregation can attend.
+Our buildings are, once again, fully open for organisations to resume activities.
 Each organisation has to meet its own specific restrictions and not all organisations and groups will resume at the same time.
 Additionally, many of those which resume will have to operate under a range of restrictions.
 We will endeavour to keep information on our web pages up-to-date, but please do make contact with the leaders of organisations and groups to ascertain the specific circumstances or limitations regarding meetings and activities.

 For details of church services please look at our News and Intimations page.

 Whilst this website will endeavour to have up-to-date information regarding groups and organisations

 meeting in our premises, if possible, please check with the relevant organisation regarding

 ACCESS TO BUILDINGS AND COVID 19